martinkaptein/martinkaptein.com/content/_index.md

 I am [good with technology](/tech/) and I speak a lot of languages including English, Dutch, German and Russian.

 Moreover I am a professional piano teacher and educator.
-I like [Chinese philosophy](/tao/) and am generally interested in a wide variety of topics, which I sometimes write about [in my blog](/blog/).
+I like [philosophy](/tao/) and am generally interested in a wide variety of topics, which I sometimes write about [in my blog](/blog/).

 ![Martin Kaptein](Martin-Kaptein-reading-artistic.jpg)